-EU Starts An Investigation Against AliExpress For Promoting Illegal Content & Pornography
+EU Starts an Investigation against AliExpress for Promoting Illegal Content & Pornography

-- The EU will investigate AliExpress to check if they sell and promote illegal goods, distribute pornography without age verification, and have an online repository for their ads.
+- EU will investigate AliExpress to check if they sell and promote illegal goods, distribute pornography without age verification, and have an online repository for their ads

 On Thursday, the EU launched an investigation against AliExpress for allegedly displaying pornographic content and illegal goods on its website.

-The probe has been launched under its newly introduced Digital Services Act (DSA).
-DSA is a new EU law with the following aims:
+The probe has been launched under its newly introduced Digital Services Act (DSA) that aims to achieve the following:

 - Maintain healthy competition in the market